canonical/charmed-aether-sd-core/docs/tutorials/index.md

 tutorials steps in sequence; they take you on a learning journey through the product.

-The tutorials has been tested with a variety of users.
+The tutorials have been tested with a variety of users.
 We make every effort to keep them up-to-date and ensure that they are reliable - but if you encounter any problems, we want to help you, so please let us know.